 But There Is Still Opportunity To Earn Equity With A Rent To Own Contract

-One of the great benefits of renting to own a Southern California and Central Ohio house is that you get the ability to have the home seller agree to sell you the house for a price you agree upon today.
+One of the great benefits of renting to own a Ohio and Southern California house is that you get the ability to have the home seller agree to sell you the house for a price you agree upon today.